Frog Walks at Hyla Park Nature Preserve

 - Please wear rain gear (rain jacket and splash pants) when necessary.

 - Be mindful and respect the area as habitat to many ecologically sensitive species.
 Do not pick any flowers.
-Do not pick up or touch amphibians in the park unless with a NTNB guide.
-Always release amphibians safely back to the wild.
+Do not pick up or touch amphibians in the park unless with a Nature Trust guide.
+Always release amphibians safely back to the wild where they were found.

 *The use of bug and mosquito repellent is not promoted due to its harmful effects on amphibians.
 However, it can be used if necessary.
 Visitors who use mosquito repellent are not allowed to touch amphibians, but can still enjoy the walk.